codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. .png
+ 1. HD Graphics 700
- 2. .jpeg
+ 2. HD Graphics 600
- 3. .svg
+ 3. HD Graphics 7000
- 4. .gif
+ 4. HD Graphics 500

 <details>
   <summary>Answer</summary>
-  .svg
+  HD Graphics 500
 </details>